Scrounger/iobroker.unifi-protect-nvr/README.md

 	```

 For later updates, the above procedure is not necessary.
 Just do the following:
-1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.unifi-protect-api`)
+1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.unifi-protect-nvr`)
-1. Execute `iobroker upload unifi-protect-api` on the ioBroker host
+1. Execute `iobroker upload unifi-protect-nvr` on the ioBroker host

 ## Changelog
 <!--